TheJelmega/prog-lang/design/README.md

 The difference between these attributes, is that the first one defined an attribute that is applied to the module it is in (or on the library if the file is a root module), while the second applies to the item following it.

+Expression may be used inside of attributes, but they cannot start using a name.

 The following elements can have a attribute applied to them:
 - All items